-In July 2024, we announced the completion of a successful End of Phase 2 meeting the FDA supporting our Phase 3 study plans for GTX-102.
+As previously announced, in July 2024, we successfully completed an End of Phase 2 meeting with the FDA supporting our Phase 3 study plans for GTX-102.
 The pivotal Aspire Phase 3 study will be a global, randomized, double-blind, sham-controlled trial and will include a 48-week primary efficacy analysis period enrolling approximately 120 patients with Angelman syndrome with a genetically confirmed diagnosis of full maternal UBE3A gene deletion.
 The primary endpoint will be improvement in cognition assessed by Bayley-4 cognitive raw score.
-It will also include the key secondary endpoint of the Multi-domain Responder Index (MDRI) across all five domains of cognition, receptive communication, behavior, gross motor function, and sleep.
+It will also include the key secondary endpoint of the Multidomain Responder Index, or MDRI, across all five domains of cognition, receptive communication, behavior, gross motor function, and sleep.
 Individual secondary endpoints were also discussed and aligned on with the FDA for the domains of communication, behavior, motor function and sleep.
 We also discussed with the FDA plans to initiate the Aurora study, an additional, open-label clinical study to evaluate the safety and efficacy of GTX-102 for the treatment of patients with other Angelman syndrome genotypes and in other age groups.